eBork1/Projects-Exercises/docs/projects/laravel-library.md

 - Add a way for a user to 'renew' their checked out book
 - Add a way for users to put a book on hold if someone else has it currently checked out
 - Add a history for the librarians to see a list of all people who checked out a particular book
+- Add any other data to the scheme as long as it is NOT redundant

 #### If you finish early...